DmitryFillo/berserker_resolver/README.rst

             }
         }
     '''

+``result['success']`` is dictionary with successfully resolved domains, as if without ``Resolver.verbose``.
+``result['error']`` is dictionary with unsuccessfully resolved domains where each key contains another dictionary with per nameserver exception.
+Exceptions comes from dnspython backend as ``dns.exception.DNSException`` subclasses.
+Check out `dnspython docs <http://www.dnspython.org/docs/1.12.0/dns.exception.DNSException-class.html>`_ for more information about built-in exceptions.

 *Note that particular domain can be placed in both dictionaries, because some nameservers can return answer and some not.*